po1sigala/live/02-Lesson-Plans/Part-Time/13-ORM-dev/README.md

 * Take some time to read through the Sequelize docs to (re)familiarize yourself with the library.
 Focus on implementing hooks, validations, and associations.

 * You will be using MySQL in all of the activities for this unit.
 Be sure to have your MySQL server up and running.
-Go ahead and create the databases listed in each activity ahead of time, or prepare todemonstrate it live in class.
+Go ahead and create the databases listed in each activity ahead of time, or prepare to demonstrate it live in class.

 * The first activity in this unit, `01-Ins_Sequelize-Setup`, hardcodes the database credentials in the `connection.js` file.
 Every subsequent activity uses a `.env` file.
 Make sure you create one or rename the existing `.env.EXAMPLE` file before demonstrating each activity.